What is a Merchant Account – Everything You Need to Know

 How to Avoid Termination Fee

-Some MSPs are willing to exclude the early termination fee due to fierce market competition.
+Some processors are willing to exclude the early termination fee due to fierce market competition.
 You even have the possibility of month-to-month billing without long-term obligations and contracts.
 That means you will face no penalties if you choose to end the contract.

 One of the potentially most dangerous encounters for your firm is with the providers’ sales team.
 Since many companies outsource services, you may encounter unprofessional and uninformed employees.
-Many of them won’t even know to explain all the details of your contract, or they may even give you false information.
+Many of them won’t even know how to explain all the details of your contract, or they may even give you false information.
+While this can be hard to avoid, you can protect yourself.
+Read the entire contract carefully and ask professionals if you have any questions before signing anything.
+It is a long-term obligation, and you don’t want to be stuck in a 3-year contract that does you more harm than good.

 What Are Payment Service Providers?

 There is a new player on the market, and it’s called the payment service provider or PSP.
 Because MSPs proved to be expensive and long-term obligating, a few companies introduced this new service that emerged with the rise of online payments.
 These companies merge all their services into something that resembles one large MA, except that you wouldn’t have a unique merchant ID number.
 It has a lot of advantages that an MSP doesn’t provide, such as avoiding monthly and annual fees.
 Flat rate pricing simplifies processing rates significantly.
 They bill you for their services month to month, so when you decide to cancel the contract you won’t pay penalties.
-This method is also referred to as pay as you go pricing.
+This method is also referred to as pay-as-you-go pricing.

 When is PSP a Bad Solution?

-If you are handling a larger number of credit card transactions, it is more important to have lower processing rates then lower MA fees.
+While all of this sounds ideal, there are security issues you have to be aware of.
+PSP accounts can be shut down for any reason without notice.
+Even a single large transaction can freeze or shut down your accounts.
+They also provide poor instead of good customer service.
+If you are handling a larger number of credit card transactions, it is more important to have lower processing rates than lower MA fees.
 If your monthly transactions exceed 5000$, you will benefit more from a full-service MA.
-PSPs are a better solution for small and seasonal businesses.
+PSPs are a better solution for small businesses and seasonal business ideas.

 What is the Best Gateway Solution for Your Business

 If you don’t have any kind of terminal to accept card payments, you are going to have to set up one.
-Most of the MSPs will offer their own terminals.
+Most of the MSPs will offer their own POS terminals.
 That is why you should set up your MA with the local MSP which can install the required technology faster and can address possible problems without engaging a third party.

 Payment Gateway Features